-The provisions of this Article shall apply to all residential developments seeking special permits with site plan review to develop 6 or more dwelling units, whether new construction, substantial rehabilitation, Planned Unit Development, residential conversion, or adaptive reuse.
+The provisions of this Article shall apply to all residential developments seeking special permits with site plan review to develop eight (8) six (6) or more dwelling units, whether new construction, substantial rehabilitation, Planned Unit Development, residential conversion, or adaptive reuse.
 Developments shall not be segmented or phased in a manner to avoid compliance with these provisions.
 No provisions of this Article shall substitute for any other provisions of this Ordinance.

-Amendments to this Article shall become effective on the day of passage by the Board of Aldermen, but shall not apply to any project that has received approval for a Special Permit with Site Plan Review prior to date of the vote of the Board of Aldermen to adopt said amendment.
+Amendments to this Article shall become effective on the day of passage by the Board of Aldermen, but shall not apply to:

+- any project that has received approval for a Special Permit with Site Plan Review prior to date of the vote of the Board of Aldermen to adopt said amendment. - any project on land within an area for which a Preliminary Master Plan has already been approved.